-Each satellite broadcasts three pseudorandom noise (PRN) ranging codes: the precision (P) code, which is the principal NAV ranging code; the Y-code, used in place of the P-code whenever the anti-spoofing mode of operation is activated; and the coarse/acquisition (C/A) code which is used for acquisition of the P (or Y) code (denoted as P(Y)) and as a civil ranging signal.
-A navigation (NAV) message based upon data periodically uploaded from the Control Segment is provided by adding the NAV message data to both the 1.023 MHz C/A-code sequence and the 10.23 MHz P(Y)-code sequence.
-The satellite modulates the two resulting code-plus-data sequences onto a 1575.42 MHz L-band carrier (L1), and modulates just the 10.23 MHz code-plus-data sequence onto a 1227.6 MHz L-band carrier (L2); and then both modulated carriers are broadcast to the user community.
-The two broadcast carrier signals are referred to in this document as the PPS SIS.
-A subset of the PPS SIS, referred to in this document as the SPS SIS, comprises only the 1.023 MHz code-plus-data sequence on the 1575.42 MHz L-band carrier (L1).
-Collectively, the PPS SIS and the SPS SIS are known as the satellite's navigation signals (or navigation SIS).
-A block diagram illustrating the Block IIA satellites SIS generation process is provided in Figure 1.5-1.
+Each satellite broadcasts three PRN ranging codes: the precision (P) code, which is the principal ranging code; the Y-code, used in place of the P-code whenever the anti-spoofing mode of operation is activated; and the coarse/acquisition (C/A) code which is used for acquisition of the P (or Y) code (denoted as P(Y)) and as a civil ranging signal.
+A NAV message based upon data periodically uploaded from the Control Segment is provided by adding the NAV data to both the 1.023 MHz C/A-code sequence and the 10.23 MHz P(Y)-code sequence.
+The satellite modulates the two resulting code-plus-data sequences onto the L1 carrier, and modulates just the 10.23 MHz code-plus-data sequence onto the L2 carrier; and then both modulated carriers are broadcast to the user community.
+The entire set of code-plus-data sequences and carriers is referred to as the PPS SIS.
+A subset of the PPS SIS, the SPS SIS, comprises only the 1.023 MHz code-plus-data sequence on the L1 carrier.
+Collectively, the PPS SIS and the SPS SIS are known as the satellite's navigation signals (or navigation SIS or GPS SIS).

-The Block II, IIA, IIR, and IIR-M satellites are designed to provide reliable service over a 7.5- to 10year design life, depending on the production version, through a combination of space qualified parts, multiple redundancies for critical subsystems, and internal diagnostic logic.
-The Block II, IIA, IIR, and IIR-M satellites require minimal interaction with the ground and allow all but a few maintenance activities to be conducted without interruption to the broadcast SIS.
-Periodic uploads of NAV message data are designed to cause no disruption to the SIS, although some satellites may experience a 6- to 24-second disruption during the upload.
+The satellites are designed to provide reliable service over a 7.5- to 11-year design life, depending on the production block, through a combination of space qualified parts, multiple redundancies for critical subsystems, and internal diagnostic logic.
+The satellites require minimal interaction with the ground and allow all but a few maintenance activities to be conducted without interruption to the broadcast SIS.
+Periodic uploads of NAV message data are designed to cause no interruption to the SIS, although Block IIA satellites may experience a 6- to 24-second interruption during the upload.